This article was originally published in 2015 and has been completely updated in 2020.

 When a bland statement is issued, the rumor mill will certainly get going, and so management should act as quickly as possible to announce a new appointment or restructure or new responsibilities for existing executives.

 The announcement will put focus back on the organization rather than on the individual who has left.
-Most employees are not personally affected by the sudden departure of an executive, but they are certainly interested in how it may affect them.
+Most employees are not personally affected by the sudden departure of an executive, but they are certainly interested in how it might affect them.
 Therefore, quick action to fill a gap will minimize the nasty rumors that invariably circulate about a sudden executive departure.